-Responsible parties and co-operation partners: Finnish Wildlife Agency, Metsähallitus, ELY Centres, hunters, interest groups and NGOs.
+- Responsible parties and co-operation partners: Finnish Wildlife Agency, Metsähallitus, ELY Centres, hunters, interest groups and NGOs. - Schedule: continuous.

 Communications will be increased to ensure the effective and appropriate hunting of the mink, also covering areas other than its primary hunting grounds.
+Communications will also be especially increased for summer residents in archipelagos and in the vicinity of other bird waters.

-Responsible parties and co-operation partners: Ministry of Agriculture and Forestry, Natural Resources Institute Finland, Finnish Wildlife Agency, Finnish Food Authority, ELY Centres, Finnish Environment Institute, hunting clubs, local authorities, interest groups and NGOs.
+Responsible parties and co-operation partners: Ministry of Agriculture and Forestry, Natural Resources Institute Finland, Finnish Wildlife Agency, Finnish Food Authority, ELY Centres, Finnish Environment Institute, Finnish Hunters' Association, hunting clubs, local authorities, interest groups and NGOs.